SummaryRead the full fact sheet

 - Generally, a child younger than 2 years is not emotionally or developmentally ready to sleep in a regular bed.
 You might consider keeping the cot for your toddler and buying a second cot for the baby.

 - If buying a second cot is not an option, try moving your toddler to a mattress on the floor so that rolling out is unlikely to hurt them.

 A ‘big bed’ means your child can get in and out of bed when they want.
 This may present a few safety issues.
 Suggestions include:

 - Before you set up the bed, check your child’s room for possible hazards.
-Could she tangle herself in the curtain cords?
-Could he open the window and fall out?
+Could they tangle themselves in the curtain cords?
+Could they open the window and fall out?
 Does your house have stairs?
 Address any safety issues first.

 - Reduce the risk of falls by pushing one side of the single bed flush against a wall.
 Buy a removable guardrail that tucks under the unprotected side of your child’s mattress.
 When you set up the bed, explain to your child that the guardrail prevents them from rolling out.
 Let them practise rolling against the guardrail a few times before their first night in the ‘big bed’ to reassure them that they can’t fall out.

 - Your child should be at least 9 years old before you allow them to use a bunk bed.
 Children can occasionally fall out of bed in their sleep.
 A fall from a top bunk could cause injury.
 A young child who is told to sleep in the bottom bunk may climb to the top bunk when parents aren’t around.